Skip to content ↓

 • Pupils often have to come up with creative and fun ways to express what they want to say using alternative methods.

 We use a variety of teaching and learning styles in French lessons, with the aim to develop the children’s knowledge, skills and understanding of French in the 4 skills: listening, speaking, reading and writing.
 Each year group in Key Stage 2 (years 3-6) receives one hour of French teaching from a specialist teacher Mrs Nighy every week.
 Children are required to understand and respond to increasingly complex spoken and written language.
-Work is differentiated according to the progress and needs of children.
-Infants also have exposure to French and take an active part in our annual European day of Languages Celebration.
+Lessons are adapted according to the progress and needs of children.
+Infants also have exposure to French and take an active part in our annual European Day of Languages Celebration.

 Within the teaching of French, the aim is for all children to: